Sokkeldirektoratet

 Measurement and control of physical constants

-(1) Geometric constants included in the measuring system, and which are used to calculate the measurand shall be metrologically traceable and have a measurement uncertainty that corresponds with requirements for the measuring system’s instrumental measurement uncertainty in Section 28.
+(1) Geometric constants included in the measuring system, and which are used in calculations of the measurand, shall be metrologically traceable and have a measurement uncertainty that complies with the requirements for the measuring system’s instrumental measurement uncertainty in Section 28.

 (2) All material constants used in calculations shall be controlled.